 There is strong demand for experienced office managers who have a broad range of transferable skills.
 For those wanting to enter the role, it's best to gain experience working in general administration jobs before applying.

 According to the Census, 65,907 office managers worked in New Zealand in 2018.

 Types of employers varied

-Most organisations and industries employ administration staff, so opportunities exist in a range of areas with a variety of employers.
+Most organisations and industries employ administration staff, so opportunities exist in many areas with a variety of employers.

-Office managers may work for small or large employers.
-In a smaller business the office manager may be the only person in an administration role, while in larger businesses they may be one of several and may oversee staff.
+Office managers may work for small or large employers in a range of different sectors.
+In a smaller business the office manager may be the only person in an administration role, while in larger businesses they may oversee several staff.

 Progression and specialisations

-Office managers may move into related jobs that use similar skills, such as event manager, media producer, project manager and property manager.
+Office managers may move into related roles that use similar skills such as: